robertraaijmakers/com.trashchecker/readme.txt

 Trashcan Reminder 2.0
 Homey will remind you to put the trash out!
 You can do this by providing a postal code, house number (currently NL only).

-NO this app will NOT work on Homey Cloud.
-I'm not investing 100 euros a year and my free time on this.

 Supported Cities
 A lot of cities are supported with this trashcan reminder.
 If your city is not supported you can always add your schedule manually.